Interacting R\'enyi holographic dark energy with parametrization on the interaction term: Conclusion

 \section{Conclusion}

-This work comprises of the study of the RHDE model where Hubble horizon is taken as the infrared cut-off by taking three different parametrizations of the interaction term in the context of flat FRW Universe.
-Three different values of the model parameter $\delta$ are taken for non-linear interaction of dark matter and dark energy models.
-Following are results which we obtained on the basis of the graphical analysis:
+This work comprises the study of the RHDE model where Hubble horizon is taken as the infrared cut-off by taking three different parametrizations of the interaction term in the context of flat FRW Universe.
+Different values of the parameters $\alpha_{1}$, $\alpha_{2}$ and $\delta$ are taken for the interaction of dark matter and dark energy in the derived model.
+Following are results which we obtained on the basis of the graphical analysis:\\

-$\ast$ The sign of deceleration parameter q indicates whether the model inflates or not.
-The deceleration parameter q of all three models decreases from positive to negative region.
-Which shows a transition from early decelerated phase to present accelerating phase of the Universe.
-Presently model II and model III are more inflating in comparison to model I.\\
+$\ast$ The sign of deceleration parameter $q(z)$ indicates whether the model inflates or not.
+The deceleration parameter $q$ shows a transition from early decelerated phase to present accelerating phase of the Universe for all choices of the parameters $\alpha_{1}$, $\alpha_{2}$ and $\delta$ in all three models (I, II, III).
+The deceleration parameter $q(z)$ shows that it increases with redshift and there is a transition in the signature of $q(z)$ with the variation in $\alpha_{1}$, $\alpha_{2}$ and $\delta$. \\